apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 {{< /tab >}}
 {{< /tabs >}}

-For PyFlink users, `OrcBulkWriters.for_row_type` could be used to create `BulkWriterFactory` to write `Row` records to files in Orc format.
+For PyFlink users, `OrcBulkWriter` could be used to create `BulkWriterFactory` to write `Row` records to files in Orc format.
-It should be noted that if the preceding operator of sink is an operator producing `RowData` records, e.g. CSV source, it needs to be converted to `Row` records before writing to sink.

 {{< py_download_link "orc" >}}